RetroDECK/ES-DE/THEMES.md

 The order you define properties in does not matter.
 Remember, you do *not* need to specify every property!
-*Note that a view may choose to only make only certain properties on a particular element themable!*
+*Note that a view may choose to only make only certain properties on a particular element themeable!*

 #### image